cchitsiang/awesome-stars/topics.md

 - [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - A tool for developing smart contracts.
 Crafted with the finest cacaos.
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
 - [reaviz/reaflow](https://github.com/reaviz/reaflow) - 🎯 React library for building workflow editors, flow charts and diagrams
+- [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.
 - [invertase/docs.page](https://github.com/invertase/docs.page) - Instant Open Source docs with zero configuration.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [soketi/soketi](https://github.com/soketi/soketi) - Just another simple, fast, and resilient open-source WebSockets server. 📣